Diefenbaker Youth History and Governance Camps

 With each week featuring a distinct theme, there is sure to be stimulating debate and discussion this summer for camp participants.

 2016 - Media and the Message: Communications in Canadian History: Throughout the week the campers discussed various types of media and communication styles.
-Each day focused on a branch of media, historic events, and the related implications.
+Each day focused on a branch of media, historical events, and the related implications.

 2015 - Creating Canada: Confederation to the First World War: This camp explored events and issues that shaped our nation such as the creation of the Trans-Canada railway, western immigration and women's suffrage.